• Skip to primary navigation

 • Exemplify the Core Values through personal contributions of energy, time, creativity, and skills for the advancement of humanity.

-• A candidate must be living at the time of selection and be willing to present themselves in person to receive the award at a time and place designated by the Dean of the Bush School of Government and Public Service.
+• A candidate must be willing to present themselves in person to receive the award at a time and place designated by the Dean of the Bush School of Government and Public Service.

 Required Nomination Documents:

-1. Letter of Nomination written by the nominator that specifically addresses the award criteria.
+1. One Letter of Nomination that specifically addresses the award criteria.*

 3. Current biography, resume, or curriculum vitae of the nominee.